davbeek/gitinspectorgui-old/README.md

 `python -m gigui -h`

-Like the GUI app, the CLI version also requires Git to be installed.

 Note that the program name is `gitinspectorgui` in PyPI, but the name of the actually installed Python package is the abbreviated form `gigui`.

-## Via the UV Python package manager
+## Installation of the app via the UV Python package manager

 If you do not already have operational versions of Python and `pip`, we recommend using the advanced and user-friendly new Python package manager `uv`